-Gretchen Koch is responsible for CompTIA’s Creating IT Futures Foundation’s IT workforce development and education initiatives.
-She joined the foundation in 2014 after 11 years of developing national workforce initiatives for CompTIA, where she parlayed her knowledge of the industry and educational systems to become a nationally known change agent for IT workforce development.
+Before retiring in 2018, Gretchen Koch, Advisory Board, was responsible for CompTIA’s Creating IT Futures Foundation’s IT workforce development and education initiatives.
+She joined the foundation in 2014, after 11 years of developing national workforce initiatives for CompTIA, where she parlayed her knowledge of the industry and educational systems to become a nationally known change agent for IT workforce development.

-When she is not working from the Foundation’s headquarters in Downers Grove, IL, she spends a great amount of time in Los Angeles, working with local leaders in education and workforce development.
-In the past few years, she has spoken at the Close IT Summit, the National Association of Workforce Boards Forum, and the Workforce Development Institute.
-By invitation from the U.S. Department of Education, Koch also has spoken at the Data Quality Institute (DQI) regarding its Certification Data Exchange Project.
+When she was not working from the Foundation’s headquarters in Downers Grove, IL, she spent a great amount of time in Los Angeles, working with local leaders in education and workforce development.
+She currently sits on the Board of the National Alliance for Partnerships in Equity (NAPE) Education Foundation, serving as its Secretary and member of the Executive Committee.

-Before joining CompTIA and its foundation, Ms. Koch had more than 20 years of experience in IT management at Digital Equipment, Compaq, and Hewlett-Packard corporations.
-Her most recent position in the IT Industry was national education manager, Global Services Division at Compaq & Hewlett-Packard Corporation.
+Before joining CompTIA and its foundation, Gretchen had more than 20 years of experience in IT management at Digital Equipment, Compaq, and Hewlett-Packard corporations.
+Her most recent position in the IT Industry was as national education manager, Global Services Division at Compaq & Hewlett-Packard Corporation.

-Steven W. Korn has business experience in a variety of fields; among them, news, media, entertainment, law, mergers and acquisitions and board membership.
+Steven W. Korn, Advisory Board, has business experience in a variety of fields; among them, news, media, entertainment, law, mergers and acquisitions and board membership.

 Most recently, Steve was President and Chief Executive Officer of Radio Free Europe/Radio Liberty.
 RFE/RL is a U.S. government-funded nonprofit corporation headquartered in Prague, Czech Republic.
 The company operates in 19 countries providing news in 21 languages.